 We all want to be walking lie detectors who can never be deceived by anyone.
-The truth is- there’s no magic formula that can tell help you detect a lie every single time with 100% accuracy.
+The truth is- there’s no magic formula that can help you with detecting a lie every single time.
 What you can do, however, is increase your chances of detecting a lie.

-Your strongest clues, when it comes to detecting lies, primarily lie in the other person’s body language and then their spoken words.
+Your strongest clues, when it comes to detecting lies, primarily lie in the other person’s body language.
 Studies show that people are better at detecting lies when they look at non-verbal behavioural cues.1 This is because our body language is often an honest expression of our emotional state.

-Also, people are better at detecting lies from emotional cues than unemotional cues.2 This means that your chances of detecting a lie increase when someone, with their lie, generates an emotional response in you.
+Also, people are better at detecting lies from emotional cues than unemotional cues.2 This means that our chances of detecting a lie increase when liars generate an emotional response in us.
 In short, if you want to successfully detect lies, reading nonverbal behaviour is your best bet.

 Many experts advise not to rely on a single gesture but look for gesture clusters when detecting lies.
-While it’s perfectly sound advice, the truth is that some gesture clusters can be present even when the person isn’t lying but is just nervous.
+While it’s perfectly sound advice, the truth is that some gesture clusters can be present even when the person isn’t lying.
+They might just be nervous.

 For example, when a person touches their face, fidgets, and breathes quickly- this cluster of gestures does not necessarily indicate lying.
 It could be that the person is just nervous or anxious.